WebOrigami/docs/content/language/caching.md

 ## File changes automatically clear cache entries

 To support local development sessions in the browser, Origami tracks which files your code loads in order to generate specific site resources.
-When those files change, Origami clears all affected cache entries so that subsequent requests will recalculate those resources.
+When files inside your project change, Origami clears all affected cache entries so that subsequent requests will recalculate those resources.
+Note: Origami doesn't watch for file changes outside your project; if you change a file elsewhere in the file system, you may need to reload the site to see the changes.

 Given this site definition: